codyDAvino/GDP-Playtest/README.md

 To do this:

 1. **Fork this repository** on that you can edit it and add your game.
-1. **Click on the index.md file** and play around a bit to see how it works.
+1. **Click on the index.md file** and explore a bit to see how it works.
 1. Then **click on the edit pencil** so you can look at the structure of the file.
 You will see that each of the sections looks something like this:

 ``` html